VersusCenter

 Pros

-• Superior real-time collaboration with instant updates and robust commenting
+• Superior real-time collaboration and commenting features

 Cons